-know the various types of braces for teeth, including ceramic braces, self-ligating brackets, lingual braces, clear aligners, and metal braces.
+Know the various types of braces for teeth, including ceramic braces, self-ligating brackets, lingual braces, clear aligners, and metal braces.

-Types of braces for teeth
+Types of Braces for Teeth

 Dental braces are orthodontic devices that help straighten and align teeth while also assisting in adjusting how they fit into a person's bite.
 Furthermore, they strive to improve oral health.